 To ensure we protect ourselves and each other through:

 - Signage throughout the campus reinforcing rules

 - Maintaining a 6 foot physical distancing

-- Wearing face masks when unable to maintain distance required (you can wear your own or the seminary will supply at no cost)
+- Wearing a face mask is required at all times while on campus (you can wear your own or the seminary will supply at no cost)

 - Required daily health screenings before coming to campus via an easy to use app